Pitchshifter: Spelling change and www.pitchshifter.com (1997-1999)

-During this time, the band changed the spelling of their name from 'Pitch Shifter' to 'Pitchshifter', and recruited former The Prodigy live guitarist Jim Davies, with the band returning to their five-piece form.
-The band later released their single "Genius", which was later included in Test Drive 5 and the Mortal Kombat: Annihilation soundtrack, which helped the band to gain platinum recognition.
+As the band undertook a reorientation of its sound and image, the band's name was restyled from the two-word Pitch Shifter to the compounded Pitchshifter and recruited former The Prodigy live guitarist Jim Davies, returning to a five-piece lineup.
+During this period, the group also began to incorporate nu metal and drum and bass influences, genres that were prominent at the time, which were first showcased on the single "Genius".
+The track was later included in Test Drive 5 and the Mortal Kombat: Annihilation soundtrack, which helped the band to gain platinum recognition.

 In 1998, the band released their fourth album www.pitchshifter.com, which is their best selling album, selling around 60,000 copies in the U.S. The band later played in Ozzfest 1998 and Livid in support of their album.
 During 1999, they played on Reading Festival and again at Dynamo.

 Deviant (2000-2001)

 In 2000, founder Johnny Carter and drummer D.J.
 Walters left the band, and the band hired guitarist Matt Grundy and drummer Jason Bowld.
 The band later released their fifth album Deviant, which had appearances from drummer John Stanier and Jello Biafra.
 The band played in that year's Ozzfest.
 The cover used a picture of one of Gee Vaucher's Paintings, who did artwork for Crass and Carcass.
 The painting shows a cross between the Pope John Paul II and Queen Elizabeth II.
 Due to outrage over the use of a caricature of the Pope, the album was banned in Poland.
 The band apologized for the artwork and changed it.